SidrahAnjum/MS-Fabric-Projects/pharmacy-fills-data-engineering/README.md

 Every other transformation in this project is code-first, using PySpark and dynamic pipelines.
 That was a deliberate choice to showcase data engineering skill over low-code tooling. `df_drug_reference_mart` is the one exception: a Dataflow Gen2 that blends `dim_drugs` with `drug_label_enrichment`, built specifically to demonstrate the judgment of knowing when to reach for a self-service tool instead of writing code.

 The honest result: the blend produced no matches, either on the intended `ndc` join, since synthetic NDC codes never correspond to real openFDA codes, or on a normalized `generic_name` join attempted as a fallback.
 The mechanism itself, merge queries, transformation steps, and a Lakehouse destination, is fully demonstrated and correctly built.
-The match rate is a data characteristic, not a tool failure.

 ---

 ## Data quality and testing

 `fact_fills_raw` is deliberately messy.
 It has four inconsistent date formats, mixed-case drug names, about 0.8 percent duplicate claims, some nulls, 15 orphan `prescriber_id` values, and occasional negative `days_supply` typos.
 Bad rows aren't dropped silently.
 They get routed to a `fact_fills_quarantine` table, with counts reported on every run.

-There are 9 passing pytest tests against pure, I/O-free transformation functions in `silver_transformations.py` and `scd2_helpers.py`, run with a local Spark session and no live Fabric workspace required.
-A real bug was caught this way: the original date-parsing logic used `to_timestamp()`, which throws under Spark's ANSI mode, Fabric's runtime default, on a malformed date instead of returning null.
-That's exactly the kind of bad data this pipeline exists to handle.
-It was fixed with `try_to_timestamp()`.

 ---

 ## Security